 MOUNTAINEERING HISTORY SECTION

 A relief of the entire Himalayan range displays its prominent peaks, glacier and river systems.
-The Section also has artifacts related to the evolution of climbing techniques and equipment used in climbing, Flags, Badges of honour, medals, monograms of various Alpine clubs from all over the world are also on display here.
+The Section also has artefacts related to the evolution of climbing techniques and equipment used in climbing, Flags, Badges of honour, medals, monograms of various Alpine clubs from all over the world are also on display here.

 MOUNT EVEREST SECTION

-The chronology of mankind’s fascination of challenging the might of Mount Everest has been documented and displayed in this section in great detail.
-The Discovery of Peak XV as highest point on the earth by Shri Radha Nath Sikder of Survey of India and naming of this peak in honour of the then Surveyor General of India George Everest, as Mt.
+The chronology of mankind’s fascination with challenging the might of Mount Everest has been documented and displayed in this section in great detail.
+The Discovery of Peak XV as the highest point on the earth by Shri Radha Nath Sikder of Survey of India and naming of this peak in honour of the then Surveyor General of India George Everest, as Mt.
 Everest is also documented here.
 The Collection in Mt.
-Everest section can be subdivided into following sub exhibitions.
+Everest section can be subdivided into the following sub exhibitions.